Simulate Research-Writing Tasks During eLearning

 Require an after-reading response

-Or, students could complete a graphic organizer based on information collected from the texts.
-That’s what Throop Elementary (Paoli, IN) teacher Katie Cadle did on a recent e-learning day.
+In addition to assigning the texts to be read, provide an after-reading writing task.
+This may include something formal, like a writing prompt.
+Or, the task may be to simply complete a graphic organizer based on information collected from the texts.
+The latter is what Throop Elementary (Paoli, IN) teacher Katie Cadle did for an e-learning day.
 She provided her second graders with a grade-appropriate book excerpt (i.e., Stopping by Woods on a Snowy Evening, by Robert Frost) and a corresponding video clip from the movie version of that book.
-(Screencastify allows users to download a video to the computer rather than having to play it over the internet.
-It is free for ten minutes of recording, or purchase a year subscription for $24.
-Katie pre-recorded a lesson for students to watch from home, saved the video to her Google classroom drive, and had students download it onto their Chrome books for a future e-learning day.)

 Their assignment was to compare certain facets of the movie clip to the excerpt from the original text.
-Using a T-Chart, each student created a list of comparisons.
+Using a T-Chart, each student generated a list of comparisons for the after-reading writing task.

 These kinds of research-writing tasks bring together essential literacy skills, including: